Milenaafeworki/movie-exploration/README.md

    - Colin Trevorrow
    - Stan Lee
    - Jack Kirby
-3. Reserve a budget of 55,000,000 - 150,000,000 in order to compete with
+3. Invest a budget of 90,000,000 - 205,000,000 dollars to compete with
-  some of the highest earning production companies.
+   some of highest earning production companies.

 ## Further Research

 1. Getting insights on how metrics like "popularity" and "rating" would   potentially affect the amount of time a customer would spend    within a streaming of a movie watching platform, that way aside from the financial gain Microsoft could guarantee keeping loyal customers.